 Fully Managed, On-Premises Databases

 Amazon RDS on Outposts makes it easy to maintain and operate on-premise relational databases, including low-latency workloads that need to remain close to on-premise data and applications.
-With RDS on Outposts, it automates administrative functions for on-premises databases, including provisioning, operating system, database patching, backup, point-in-time restore, compute scaling, instance health monitoring, and failover.
+RDS on Outposts automates administrative functions for on-premises databases, including provisioning, operating system, database patching, backup, point-in-time restore, compute scaling, instance health monitoring, and failover.

 Amazon RDS on Outposts allows you to scale the compute and memory of your on-premises databases with just a few clicks in the console, using a command-line interface ( CLI) or an API call.
-While using the Relational database on Outposts, you can also fine-tune the performance of your database that provides actionable insights into your database’s health performance.
+While using the Relational database on Outposts, you can also fine-tune the performance of your database and get actionable insights into your database’s health performance.

 Availability and Durability

-Amazon RDS on Outposts monitors to distinguish unhealthy database instances and automatically retrieves them using the same storage volume, ensuring availability protection for your on-premises databases.
+Amazon RDS on Outposts monitors to highlight unhealthy database instances and automatically retrieves them using the same storage volume.
+This ensures availability of protection for your on-premises databases.
 Database on Outpost enables you to automatically backup your on-premises databases, supports point-in-time restore, and offers automated backup retention periods per database.
 This pairing will soon support cloud backup and restore the on-premise database by automating failover to Amazon RDS in AWS Region.

 How it works